MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/troubleshoot.md

 Applies to: Windows Server (All supported versions)

-For additional information on ADDS performance tuning troubleshooting, see [Monitoring Your Branch Office Environment](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd736504(v=ws.10)).
+For more information on AD DS performance tuning troubleshooting, see [Monitoring Your Branch Office Environment](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd736504(v=ws.10)).

 ## Related links